 objects returns a list with the following items: a) percentage of

-variance explained by each PC; b) \(p\)-values of the MANOVA test or
+variance explained by each PC; b) print

 method